-Businesses often believe they can manage the entirety of their IT needs by implementing an in-house solution at a lower rate than a managed IT services provider offers, but there are several factors companies should consider before adopting this belief.
+Businesses often believe they can manage the entirety of their IT needs by implementing an in-house solution at a lower rate than a managed IT services provider offers.
+Still, there are several factors companies should consider before adopting this belief.

 IT technology and hardware expenses

 An in-house IT solution will require your business to manage software updates and install the patches and upgrades necessary to keep the equipment, and your business, operating seamlessly.
 A managed IT services provider offers access to the best vendor prices and the latest technology for your business.
-The managed service provider (MSP) manages and upgrades the resources needed to ensure your IT environment is functioning at its full capacity while enabling your business goals.
-An MSP will likely relieve your organization of the hassle involved with maintaining IT equipment, thus allowing your company to focus its resources and time on its core competencies.
+The managed service provider (MSP) manages and upgrades the resources needed to ensure your IT environment functions at its total capacity while enabling your business goals.
+An MSP will likely relieve your organization of the hassle of maintaining IT equipment, thus allowing your company to focus its resources and time on its core competencies.

 The costs of IT staff

-The costs associated with hiring and retaining a proficient IT staff can accumulate quickly and the permanence of employees is uncertain.
-It’s common for companies to consider an in-house IT team to be a financially sensible choice, but it’s imperative your business consider the unpredictable contingencies that may arise when relying upon a few employees, or one person, to service your entire IT environment.
+The costs associated with hiring and retaining a proficient IT staff can accumulate quickly, and the permanence of employees is uncertain.
+As a result, it’s common for companies to consider an in-house IT team to be a financially sensible choice.
+Still, your business must understand the unpredictable contingencies that may arise when relying upon a few employees or one person to service your entire IT environment.